 Thank you for selecting our practice.
 It is a privilege to serve you.
 We look forward to a long relationship in managing your healthcare needs.

 Office hours are by appointment only and can be made by calling 215-955-1222.
-If you need to cancel an appointment, please call at least 24 hours in advance.
+Please arrive 10-15 minutes early.
+If you need to cancel an appointment, please call at least 48 hours in advance.
 This will allow us to offer the appointment time to another patient.
-If you are substantially late, it may be necessary to reschedule your appointment.

-To schedule a new patient appointment, call 1-800-JEFF-NOW.
-Upon making an appointment you will be required to schedule an electroencephalogram (EEG), obtain your medical records and complete a packet of information to bring with you at the time of your visit.
-Also, you will be obligated to obtain a referral if your insurance company requires you to do so.
-At the time of your visit, please bring to the office your EEG results, medical records, new patient information, insurance card and your referral if required.
+At the time of your visit, please bring to the office your EEG results, medical records, insurance card and your referral, if required.
 You should also be prepared to pay a copay at this time if your insurance calls for it.

 One of our physicians is on call when the office is closed.
-If you have any urgent medical problems, call the office immediately at 215-955-1222.
+If you have any urgent medical problems, call the office immediately at 215-955-1222, or call 911.

 Billing and Insurance